 As mentioned earlier, loading affects both life and health insurance.
 Firstly when we talk about a life insurance policy, the main factors that would determine the premium to be paid are the term of the insurance, type of policy and most importantly the applicant’s age.
 This is because the possibility of mortality is higher for an older person, so a 50-year-old will be charged higher than a 20-year-old for the same policy.
 But the increase in insurance premium for the first three years is not a matter of worry, as the company cannot change it during that period, irrespective of the number of claims made.

 Many times a policyholder can see that the premium could be higher irrespective of his/her age.
-If the applicant is a habitual smoker, obese, diabetic or has an occupation that is life-threatening, the insurance loading will be higher than that of a healthy individual with an office job, as explained before.
+If the applicant is a habitual smoker, obese, diabetic or has a life-threatening occupation, the insurance loading will be higher than that of a healthy individual with an office job, as explained before.
 The reason for this is that the diseased do hold a higher risk of dying younger or falling sick.
 Additionally, if an individual lives in a country with political unrest, he/she will be burdened with residential insurance.
 The basic idea behind loading is that higher the risk of you making a claim, the higher will be the premium charged.

 Difference Between Exclusion and Loading in Insurance